• Edit my profile

 Martarelli, C. S., Dubach, J., Schelleis, N., Cacchione, T., & Tempelmann, S. (2025).
 Virtual reality in primary science education: Improving knowledge of the water cycle.
 Educational Technology Research and Development.

 Lapteva, A., & Martarelli, C. S. (2024).
-Pupil old/new effect as an objective measure of recognition memory: a meta-analysis of 17 eye-tracking experiments.
+Pupil old/new effect as an objective measure of recognition memory: A meta-analysis of 17 eye-tracking experiments.
 Memory, 1–16.

-Baillifard, A., Ertz, O., Lecorney, S. et Martarelli, C. (2024).
+Baillifard, A., Ertz, O., Lecorney, S., & Martarelli, C. S. (2024).
 Mythes écologiques du numérique [Chronique].
-Formation et profession, 32(1), 1-5.
+Formation et Profession, 32(1), 1-5.

 Martarelli, C. S., Weibel, D., Popic, D., & Wolff, W. (2024).
 Time in suspense: Investigating boredom and related states in a virtual waiting room.
 Cognition and Emotion.